RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 There are predefined platform-specific transitions in `SimpleShell`, which are used by default.
 Defining your own custom platform-specific transitions requires knowledge of the underlying technologies.

+By using platform-specific APIs more directly, transition animations of this type are quite a bit smoother than the universal ones.
+On the other hand, these animations will probably never look the same on all supported platforms.

+I recommend choosing this type of transitions when platform-specific look and feel of your transitions is required and when you do not need to take a full control over your transitions appearance.

 ### Custom platform-specific transitions

 Custom platform-specific transition configuration is represented by a `PlatformSimpleShellTransition` object, which contains different properties by platform.